 Risks and Benefits

-There are no physical or psychological risks.
+There are no physical or psychological risks to participate in this interview.
 If you are not comfortable, you may choose not to answer a particular question.

 There are no direct benefits as such.
+As it has probably been explained to you after the baby was born, there are no particular risks associated with KMC.
+The benefit that you and your child would receive is that by practicing KMC you would give warmth, help maintain your baby’s temperature and be able to give breastfeeding more often.
+It will also promote the growth of your child.
 However, when we visit, you will have an opportunity to ask questions about the health of your baby.
-Your participation will help us to know if KMC is being implemented as desired, to identify the problems you are facing if any, in doing KMC and any facilitating factors.
-The information that you will share will help us to refine the KMC intervention package and delivery model
+Your participation will help us to know if KMC is being practised as desired, to identify the problems you are facing if any, in doing KMC and any facilitating factors.
+The information that you will share will help us to improve the way KMC is promoted in our hospitals.

 Confidentiality